Happiness doesn’t start with a relationship, a vacation, a job, or money. It starts with your thinking and what you tell yourself on a daily basis.

 Because, the human mind has weaknesses.
 It becomes forgetful and insensible when it’s stressed.
 And the only way to conquer these weaknesses is to practice conquering them.

-The mind is like a muscle, and just like every muscle in the human body, it needs to be exercised to gain and maintain strength.
+Remember, the mind is like a muscle, and just like every muscle in the human body, it needs to be exercised to gain and maintain strength.
 It needs to be trained daily to grow and develop gradually over time.
 If you haven’t pushed the mind in lots of little, positive ways over the course of time, of course it’ll crumble on the inevitable days that get overwhelmingly stressful.

 The easiest strategy to practice strengthening the mind?

-Daily Notes to Self
+Daily Quotes & Notes to Self

-Through this daily training—this visual practice—Angel and I have ultimately learned that peace does not mean to be in a place where there is no noise, trouble, or hard realities to deal with; peace means to be in the midst of all those things and still be capable of maintaining a calm, collected mind.
+Through this daily training — this visual practice — Angel and I have ultimately learned that peace does not mean to be in a place where there is no noise, trouble, or hard realities to deal with; peace means to be in the midst of all those things and still be capable of maintaining a calm, collected mind.

 But just like us, you often forget.